bairblog/bairblog.github.io/_posts/2020-04-27-ingredients.md

   learning and be able to effectively share knowledge across a variety of tasks and robots.
 A shift to more data-driven reinforcement learning methods would make RL more economically practical.

-We would like to thank Sergey Levine for his valuable feedback on this blog post.